preveira/simple-rpg/README.md

 # Dragon's Keep

-**Dragon's Keep'r** is a simple yet engaging RPG game where players embark on a quest to defeat a fearsome dragon threatening a town.
+**Dragon's Keep** is a simple yet engaging RPG game where players embark on a quest to defeat a fearsome dragon threatening a town.
 Navigate through different locations, manage your resources, and battle various monsters to achieve victory.

 ## Table of Contents